 Never Name a Number First

 When asked for your salary expectations, deflect.
-Phrases that work: "I'd like to understand the full scope of the role before discussing compensation" or "I'm confident we can find a number that works for both sides once we've determined fit."
+Phrases that work: "I'd like to understand the full scope of the role before discussing compensation" or "I'm co For more on this, see Best AI Tools for Small Business Owners in 2026.nfident we can find a number that works for both sides once we've determined fit."
 The first person to name a number sets the anchor, and you want their anchor, not yours.

 Negotiate the Package, Not Just the Salary